 First, we are going to assume that “investment in the market” means an investment in the S&P 500, reinvesting dividends, and no investment costs.
 The S&P 500 is a weighted index of the 500 largest U.S. publicly traded companies, and it is commonly used as a measure of the “market” as a whole.
 Note that solely investing in the S&P 500 is not a well-diversified investment strategy as it does not give you any exposure to small or mid-cap U.S. stocks, international or emerging market stocks, bond markets, or real estate – but for the sake of playing ‘what if?’ this makes the math easier.

 2012 – Warm sun, cool drinks, beautiful views.
 You and your significant other could have taken a 5-night Royal Caribbean cruise to Bermuda for $1,200.
-You would have missed out on the sun tan, but an equal investment at that time could have been worth $2,897.25.
+You would have missed out on the suntan, but an equal investment at that time could have been worth $4,313.00.

 1991 – *Ring-Ring* What’s that sound?
-It’s your AT&T cordless telephone, with answering machine, and it only set you back $200.
-However, an investment of the same amount at the time could have turned into $2,172.98.
+It’s your AT&T cordless telephone – with answering machine – and it only set you back $200.
+However, an investment of the same amount at the time could have turned into $4,220.45.

 The point of all of this is not to tell you to never spend money to buy things or to go have fun.
 Rather, the point is to highlight that it is never a bad time to save for retirement.
 Whether you have a lot or a little to save, over time your investment can grow into something bigger.

 So again, go buy that camcorder, go on that vacation – just keep in mind that you should be saving and investing some for the future as well.
-We like to tell our clients that no matter what your time horizon may be, the more you save towards your retirement today, the happier your retirement-age-self will be with your current-age-self.
-If you would like to talk about saving for retirement, whether you are just getting started in your career or are getting close to hanging it up, we would be honored to help.
+No matter what your time horizon may be, the more you save towards your retirement today, the happier your retirement-age self will be with your current-age self.
+If you would like to talk about saving for retirement, whether you are just getting started in your career or are getting closer to retirement, we would be honored to help.